adamwillows/academic-profile/content/publications/_index.md

 title: Publications
-description: "This is a home for my research publications.
-Click on the title to read or download a copy."
+description: "Here you can explore open-access versions of my publications  - just click on the title to read here, or download your own copy.
+For a full list of publications and research activity, check out my CV."
 show_post_thumbnail: true
 show_author_byline: false
 show_citation_details: true